-• demonstrate knowledge and understanding of physical concepts and be enthusiastic and passionate about the subject.

-• apply concepts to physical systems and devices.

-- carry out practical investigations and explore relationships and patterns in physical systems. - design appliances and devices that can be useful for the society. - able to work effectively, co-operatively and be good citizens to society.
+- demonstrate knowledge and understanding of physical concepts and be enthusiastic and passionate about the subject. - apply concepts to physical systems and devices. - carry out practical investigations and explore relationships and patterns in physical systems. - design appliances and devices that can be useful for the society. - able to work effectively, co-operatively and be good citizens to society.

-PHYSICS LEVEL 2 Optional
+PHYSICS LEVEL 2

-Entry requirement: Merit or above in Science 1.1 Mechanics and a minimum of 16 credits at Level 1 Mathematics Course outline: This course includes a practical investigation, understanding and applying concepts of mechanics solid base for Level 3 Physics course the following year.
+Entry requirement: Course outline: Merit or above in Science 1.1 Mechanics and a minimum of 16 credits at Level 1 Mathematics This course includes a practical investigation, understanding and applying concepts of mechanics, electricity & electromagnetism and wave phenomena.
+Students will gain knowledge and will have a solid base for Level 3 Physics course the following year.